Herbert (Family Guy): Role in Family Guy

 As part of a running gag in the episode "Family Guy Through the Years" (season 16, 2018), Herbert repeatedly introduces himself to the Griffin family, and dispels rumors of his identity, clarifying he is not "Roy Mitchel": a man who Herbert claims was accused of "all sorts of things" in a neighboring town.
+It is also highly implied that Herbert raped Chris's father Peter, as in season 12 episode 12: "Mom's the Word", Peter states that he was with his uncle Roy, a nod to Roy Mitchell, and that Roy (Herbert) gave Peter drugged water and then Peter woke up with his pants off, and that it turned out that they weren't even related.

 Herbert possesses supernatural abilities as is seen in season 17 episode 8: "Con Heiress", when he explodes in delight upon discovering a sexually suggestive fight between Chris Griffin and his father Peter, with Chris commenting that Herbert has frequently spoken of his desire to "explode all over [him]".
 Following Herbert's explosion, his dog Jesse grabs a piece of Herbert and plants it in a small pot to regrow him, restoring him to a small plant-like state reminiscent of the Marvel character Groot.
 In this state, Herbert is only able to recite the words "I am Herbert" in homage to the aforementioned Marvel character.

 Herbert has appeared on various occasions in Family Guy spin-off show The Cleveland Show.
 Herbert appears five times throughout the series, although his appearances are largely delegated to flashback sequences, such as when Cleveland Jr. recalls Herbert placing a bowl of candy upon his penis during Halloween, attempting to become aroused by the various local youths reaching into the bowl to procure candy.
 He has also appeared in non-flashback sequences, for instance singing "Silent Night" to a group of children.

 In Laugh It Up, Fuzzball: The Family Guy Trilogy, Herbert appears as Obi-Wan Kenobi.